jamsinclair/ow-camera-remote/README.md

 Set the countdown timer and pose for your great photo away from your phone.

+Check it out on [Pebble Apps](https://apps.getpebble.com/applications/57542b7f70c28c587d000004)!

-Relies on a companion app for photo taking from Android phone.
+Relies on a companion app, [OW Camera for Pebble](https://play.google.com/store/apps/details?id=com.github.jamsinclair.owcamera), for photo taking from Android phone.
 The companion app is a modified clone of the great [Open Camera](http://opencamera.sourceforge.net) app.

 | Time Round  | Time & Time Steel | Classic & Steel |
 | --- | --- | --- |